-Before I helped start Full Circle CRM I worked with many companies and often encountered out of date sandboxes.
+Before I helped start Full Circle Insights I worked with many companies and often encountered out of date sandboxes.
 Mind you, these were often companies that only had one developer sandbox.
 What this indicates is that the organization is making changes on the fly in production and not necessarily exercising proper QA and forethought in changes they are making.

 If your organizations sandbox falls out of date frequently, you create liabilities for the development that is done in your sandbox – for example fields may be missing and QA will not reflect production QA.
 So it’s important to develop good habits around managing your sandbox.